 - Poole House P250, Talbot Campus, Fern Barrow, Poole, BH12 5BB

 Use a QR Code reader on a mobile device to add this person as a contact:Close

-My current research focuses on the brain mechanisms of cognitive control (or inhibition) and executive functions.
-I am also interested to understand the connections within the hippocampus and cognitive deficits especially in the early stages of dementia (that is prior to the symptom onset).
-Finally, one of my longstanding interest is to understand the how the striatum and hippocampus based learning systems interact especially in patients with neurological disorders.
-And what is the relation between emotional regulation and memory control...
+My current research focuses on the brain mechanisms of cognitive control (or inhibition), memory and executive functions.
+One of my longstanding interest is to understand a) how the striatum and hippocampus based learning systems interact b) the white matter connections between the frontal lobe and the hippocampus, especially, in patients with neurological disorders.

-To understand these research questions I use behavioural, neuropsychological approaches in neurological patients and healthy controls.
-I employ methods including diffusion tensor imaging (DTI), fMRI/lesion analysis approaches and electrical stimulation (tDCS, in healthy controls) to understand the brain mechanisms underlying the cognition.
+To answer research questions, I use behavioural, neuropsychological approaches in neurological patients and healthy controls.
+I employ methods including diffusion tensor imaging (DTI), fMRI/lesion analysis approaches and electrical stimulation (tDCS/TMS in healthy controls) to understand the brain mechanisms underlying the cognition...

 - Turnbull, O.H., Bowman, C.H., Shanker, S. and Davies, J.L., 2014.
 Emotion-based learning: Insights from the Iowa Gambling Task.
 Frontiers in Psychology.